Squeeze Me (novel): Critical reception

 Novelists, like the rest of us, can't look away from the Trump administration.
-Unfortunately, they haven’t found much interesting to say about it....
+Unfortunately, they haven't found much interesting to say about it....
 Squeeze Me is, blessedly, an exception.
 While the best Trump fiction has dialed up the absurdity to speculative extremes, Hiaasen is clear-eyed: He meets the president on his subterranean level.

 Trump is, in many ways, the perfect Hiaasen character: a rich, vain, racist, twice-divorced Palm Beach resident with a penchant for affairs with porn stars.
 Alec Baldwin's impression of Trump as a two-bit outer-borough thug has never sat right with me.
 Reading Squeeze Me, I finally understood why: Donald Trump is a Florida Man, through and through.

-By setting Squeeze Me in Palm Beach, Hiaasen focuses squarely on the president’s wealthiest supporters - the true heart of his base.
-There’s a tendency to treat Trump mania as a distinctly low-class affair, but for Hiaasen it’s an outgrowth of an out-of-touch gerontocracy.
+By setting Squeeze Me in Palm Beach, Hiaasen focuses squarely on the president's wealthiest supporters – the true heart of his base.
+There's a tendency to treat Trump mania as a distinctly low-class affair, but for Hiaasen it is an outgrowth of an out-of-touch gerontocracy.
 The wealthy of Palm Beach are money-grubbing and amoral....
-These people support Trump because they have nothing but disdain for everyone beneath them - it's a way of acting out fantasies of punishing the poor and the non-white.
+These people support Trump because they have nothing but disdain for everyone beneath them – it is a way of acting out fantasies of punishing the poor and the non-white.

-Squeeze Me is funny, but as with Hiaasen's best work, it’s grounded in genuine outrage over the corruption that increasingly defines American political and cultural life.
+Squeeze Me is funny, but as with Hiaasen's best work, it is grounded in genuine outrage over the corruption that increasingly defines American political and cultural life.